-Calligraphy 2 is a course designed to utilize the skills learned in Calligraphy 1.
+Calligraphy 2Grade 9-122nd Semester1 creditPrerequisite: Calligraphy 1Calligraphy 2 is a course designed to utilize the skills learned in Calligraphy 1.
 Emphasis will be on the use of the Pilot Parallel Pen and brush techniques.
-Students will advance their techniques with new alphabets and develop an original alphabet on their own.
+Students will advance their techniques with new alphabets and